-I know it sounds simple but sometimes we can get in the habit of doing what’s best for everybody else than what’s best for ourselves.
+I know it sounds simple but sometimes we can get in the habit of doing what’s best for everybody else than doing what’s best for ourselves.
 Sometimes we continue to do what makes us unhappy because we think it’s the only choice we have.
-Sometimes we get too comfortable with our routine and resort to what’s easy as opposed to taking risks.
+We become too comfortable with our routine and resort to doing what’s easy instead of taking risks.
 Life’s too short to be unhappy.
 You have to stop caring about other people’s opinions, take risks, and make changes to enhance the quality of your life.
 Only then will you truly know what makes you happy.
 If getting a nose job will make you happy then nobody has the right to judge you.
 If you need to set boundaries and take a break from people who have a negative impact on your life, then do it.
 If you want to make a career change at 35, then do it.
 Change is scary but it can also be very rewarding.
-Once you know what makes you happy you’ll never stop pursuing it.
+Once you know what makes you happy you’ll never stop chasing it.

 2) Don’t Compare Yourself To Others

-It’s hard not to compare yourself to others in this digital age.
-Life has become a competition of who has more likes or followers making comparing yourself a natural instinct.
+Living in this digital age makes it’s hard not to compare yourself to others Life has become a competition of whose got the more likes or followers.
 When we’re not comparing ourselves to everyone’s online version of themselves we’re comparing ourselves to the people around us.
-It also really isn’t helpful to free yourself from the comparison trap when some of the most important people in your life (like your parents) compare you to every successful person your age.
+It also is hard to free yourself from the comparison trap when some of the most important people in your life (like your parents) compare you to every successful person your age.
 Comparing yourself to others is only detrimental to your mental health.
 We’re already our own worst critics constantly doubting yourself only holds you back from pursuing your goals and improving.
 It’s unfair to compare yourself to to others when everyone has dealt with different circumstances and were raised in different environments.
 You have to change the way you think (which takes practice) and let others motivate you instead of discourage you.
 Let the success of other inspire you to continue learning and improving your skills.

 3) Don’t Let Your Pitfalls Define You

-There will be moments in your life that will completely destroy you, leave you feeling hurt, broken, and even numb.
-One of the most difficult things to do is not let these moments stop us from living our life to the fullest.
-It’s easier said than done but we need to allow ourselves to feel our emotions and learn how to manage them instead of letting them consume us.
+There will be moments in your life that will leave you feeling hurt and broken.
+It’s very difficult to not let these moments stop us from living our life to the fullest.
+It’s easier said than done, but we need to allow ourselves to feel our emotions, and learn how to manage them instead of letting them consume us.
 If we let our emotions and ego dictate our life decisions that can possibly go in a downward spiral.
 We need to process our feelings in order to practice acceptance.
 Everyone has a different healing process and it’s going to take sometime to figure out what that is.
 For some, it might mean going to therapy or going on a Eat Pray Love journey, journaling, or simply developing a routine.
 The hardships you experience only make you stronger.

 4) Don’t Wait For Other People’s Approval